-An important aspect to increase the participation of non-mandatory units, is the overall profitability.
-Since upfront investments are needed to comply with the requirements to deliver the reactive power and voltage control service, a return on these investments needs to be possible before participation can be considered.
+An important aspect to increase the participation of non-mandatory units, is their overall profitability.
+Since upfront investments are needed to comply with the requirements to deliver the MVAr service, a return on these investments needs to be possible before participation can be considered.